A General History |

 secondary Texas trains.
 In the summer of 1968, Steve Gillings photographed what is believed to be

 400 and 404.
+The train would turn on the wye at the east end of the yard, then head north to Albuquerque.
 From September 1968 until February 1969, the big GE's also worked

 the San Diegan schedules as part of a power pool between that train and the Grand